 - Integration by Informal Agreement.
 The child has been integrated into the family of the parent who wants to change the parenting plan with the consent or acquiescence of the other parent in “substantial deviation” from the parenting plan.
 This typically means the child is spending much more residential time with one parent than the parenting plan provides, and this deviation from the parenting plan has remained in place for several months or more, creating a new status quo for the child.
 Generally courts will not find integration unless the informal change in the child’s residential schedule has been in place for at least three to six months.

-- The child’s current environment is detrimental to his or her physical, mental, or emotional health and the harm likely to be caused by a change of environment is outweighed by the advantage of a change to the child.
+- Danger.
+The child’s current environment is detrimental to his or her physical, mental, or emotional health and the harm likely to be caused by a change of environment is outweighed by the advantage of a change to the child.
 To satisfy this requirement, the detriment or danger to the child generally must be quite severe.
-Common dangers of this type include a parent’s drug dependence, alcoholism, physical abuse, or sexual molestation; or
+Common dangers of this type include a parent’s drug dependence, alcoholism, physical abuse, or sexual molestation.

 The criteria for a minor modification (also called an “adjustment”) to the final parenting plan are less onerous than for a major modification.
 As a result, an adjustment cannot change the residence at which the child is scheduled to reside the majority of the time.
 This is the primary difference between a minor modification/adjustment and a major modification.

 To qualify as an allowable adjustment, the requesting party must also show that the proposed modification meets at least one of the following four criteria:

 - 24 Day Increase.
 The proposed modification does not change a party’s residential time by 24 or more full days in one calendar year.

 - Parent with Visitation Moved.
 The proposed modification is based on a change in where a non-primary care parent lives, and the relocation makes the current parenting plan impractical.